coniks-sys/coniks-java/coniks_server/README.md

 http://coniks.org

 ##Introduction
-This is a basic implementation of a server for the CONIKS key management system.
-It currently supports new key registrations, key lookups, and can generate consistency proofs and signed directory summaries.
-It is designed to communicate with the [CONIKS test client](https://github.com/citp/coniks-ref-implementation/tree/master/coniks_test_client).
+This is a basic reference implementation of a server for the CONIKS key management system.
+It currently supports new key registrations, key lookups, changes to key data and user policies (**new features**) and can generate consistency proofs and signed directory summaries.
+It is designed to communicate with the [CONIKS test client](https://github.com/coniks-sys/coniks-ref-implementation/tree/master/coniks_test_client).

 ##Building the Server
 - Prerequisites: